Skip to main content

 Updates to the National Quality Standard – 1 January 2026

-From 1 January 2026, minor refinements, sharpening the focus on child safety, will take effect:
+From 1 January 2026, minor refinements, sharpening the focus on child safety, took effect:

 Quality Area 2: Children’s Health and Safety